 To value the general damages head of your claim, you will usually be invited to a medical assessment.
 Here, an independent expert will speak with you about how your injuries have affected you and assess how severe they are and how long they expect a recovery to take.
 This will be compiled in a report, which can be used alongside the Judicial College Guidelines to help value your claim.

 Special damages, on the other hand, relates to the financial losses suffered due to your injuries.
-For instance, you may be able to claim for loss of earnings for the time taken off work or for lost deposits if you’re no longer able to go on a holiday that you booked.
+For instance, you may be able to claim for loss of earnings for the time taken off work or for travel costs if you struggle with driving after a broken wrist in the UK.
 You’ll need to provide evidence to show the values of the losses.
 Evidence could include:

 - Bank statements